FortinetCloudCSE/FortiGate-AWS-Autoscale-TEC-Workshop-Backup/content/05/5_Task4.md

   * fgt_password = desired fortigate password when logging into the fortigate
   * keypair_name = keypair used for passwordless login
   * asg_max_size = maximum number of on-demand instances in the autoscale group
-  * asg_min_size = minimum number of instances in the autoscale group
+  * asg_min_size = Leave minimum set to 0.
+We want paygo autoscale to scale-in back to 0 if the instances are not needed.
-  * asg_desired_capacity = desired for paygo is meaningless.
-The on-demand will only scale as a result of an autoscale event.
+  * asg_desired_capacity = Leave desired set to 0.
+We want on-demand to only scale as a result of an autoscale event.
   * user_conf_file_path provides configuration cli to preconfigure the fortigates.
 Leave this variable as-is.
 The workshop included a pre-confiured fgt_conf.conf file in the home directory.
 We will copy the pre-made fgt_config.conf file into place in a few steps
   * leave the rest of the variables as-is